Saturday, November 05, 2011

 Walking around fragrant bay

 Opted for a walking tour along the little shops pack with dried seafood and chinese herbs, up and down the cobbled streets into the bustling market.
 The long long escalator if the legs are not up to it.
 A rest and it's off on the bus ride.
 Passing through the many dwellings situated round and round the mountain side.
 With an international school and a hospital to complete the picture.
-The bus took a good hour to reach the peak but only 30min by tram.
+The bus took a good hour to reach the peak but

 Sunday, April 03, 2011